pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Used to start a new section, before adding any fields. the section name will be prefixed by `<modulename>_` and must only include A-Z,a-z,0-9.
 NULL or empty string indicates the default section (only `<modulename>`) is used.
-When return value is `REDISMODULE_ERR`, the section should and will be skipped.
+When return value is `PHARMAVILLAGEMODULE_ERR`, the section should and will be skipped.

 <span id="RedisModule_InfoBeginDictField"></span>